riceset/NeoMnemo/README.md

 <h2>Usage</h2>

-<p>NeoMemo, built upon Prettify, is a project I created during my studies of Japanese History.
+<p>NeoMnemo, built upon Prettify, is a project I created during my studies of Japanese History.
 It functions as follows:</p><br>

 - The front part acts as a prompt to recall events associated with a specific keyword.
 Initially, you attempt to write it down and then flip the card to verify your writing.
 - Next, you endeavor to recall the mnemonic image or story linked to the event, which serves as a catalyst for remembering subsequent events.